 Prepare either the Simple Pie Dough or Brown Sugar Pie Dough.
 Or you can use prepared store bought tarts.
 If you use homemade pastry, the dough will have to be wrapped in plastic wrap and chilled for approximately 60 minutes.

-Remove the pastry from the fridge, roll out on a lightly floured surface to 1/8″ thick, cut out with a round cookie cutter.
-Gently form the circles into the muffin tin.
+Remove the pastry from the fridge, roll out on a lightly floured surface, cut out with a round cookie cutter.
+Gently form the circles into the muffin pan.
 Use a small lightly floured shot glass to gently form the rounds into the tin.

-If using raisins, place them in a medium bowl and cover with boiling water, let sit 10-15 minutes then drain well.
-Immediately add hot raisins to butter mixture and stir until butter has melted.
+If using raisins, be sure to soak them in boiling water for a bit before using.
+They should be immediately add hot raisins to butter mixture and stir until butter has melted.

 If not using the raisins then melt the butter, let cool slightly, then add the lightly beaten egg, vanilla, brown sugar, salt and corn syrup, stir to combine do not over mix.
 At this point you can either stir in the chopped pecans, chocolate chips or leave the filling plain.

-Pour the filling into the prepared tart shells and bake for 15 minutes at 400°F, reduce heat to 350°F and continue baking for approximately 10 – 15 minutes (until they start to brown).
+Pour the filling into the prepared tart shells and bake in the pre-heated oven until they start to brown.
 Once they are cool enough to touch move to a wire rack to cool completely before serving.

 Butter tarts are best made with a flaky pie crust therefore I like to use either a Simple Pie Dough or a Brown Sugar Pie Dough, either work perfectly.